What is psychographic segmentation?

 While people don’t generally share their beliefs with casual friends and acquaintances, they do share them on Facebook.
 There’s a sense of safety in sharing articles and memes on the platform because you don’t have to see anyone react to you.
 Look at any news article’s Facebook comments and you’ll see a fascinating display of belief systems, opinions, values, and attitudes.
 These traits are the basis of psychographic segmentation.

 Psychographic segmentation studies the less visible traits of a person.
-These include, but are not limited to: beliefs and values, psychographic characteristics include priorities, likes, dislikes, lifestyles, interests, motivations, and conscious and subconscious beliefs.
+These include, but are not limited to: beliefs and values; psychographic characteristics such as priorities, likes, dislikes, lifestyles, interests, and motivations; and conscious and subconscious beliefs.
 At a high level, a belief can be defined as a person’s likes and dislikes which behavior helps dictate.

 While you can see a lot of this on social media platforms like Facebook, many of the traits are so internal that you have to work to figure them out.